DUNE-DAQ/daq-buildtools/docs/README.md

 ## System requirements

 To get set up, you'll need access to the cvmfs areas `/cvmfs/dunedaq.opensciencegrid.org` and `/cvmfs/dunedaq-development.opensciencegrid.org`.
 This is the case, e.g., on the np04 cluster at CERN.
-If you've been doing your own Spack work on the system in question, you may also want to back up (rename) your existing `~/.spack` directory to give Spack a clean slate to start from in these instructions.
+By default, the environment variable `SPACK_DISABLE_LOCAL_CONFIG` is set to `true`, which allows spack to skip user configurations found under `~/.spack`.
+In rare cases, if you want spack to pick up your local configurations, you can set this environment variable to `false`.
+However, the recommended way of using customized spack configrations is via the use of a workarea with a local spack instance.
+Customizations to spack configurations can be directly put into that local instance.
+More details about how to create a workarea with a spack instance can be found in the "[Advanced dbt-create options section](#Advanced dbt-create options)" on this page.

 <a name="Setup_of_daq-buildtools"></a>
 ## Setup of `daq-buildtools`